Ongoing transportation issues prompt Seattle Schools to propose new start times

 Davies also acknowledged the changes could be difficult for staff at schools with the earliest proposed start time.

-Jessica Swanson has a third-grader at Kimball Elementary who would have to go to school at 7:30 a.m. next school year if the proposed bell times are approved.
+Jessica Swanson has a third grader at Kimball Elementary who would have to go to school at 7:30 a.m. next school year if the proposed bell times are approved.

 “We’re not looking forward to being in the dark sitting out there in the cold waiting for the bus,” Swanson said.
 “It’s an inconvenience for sure.”